fuzeplay/flyer-dev-env-setup-instructions/README.md

 6. You can now disconnect Zubi Flyer's Board from your computer and play the modified Newbie Zubi Game :P

 ### To reset Zubi Flyer to factory settings:
+Open a new copy of the Zubi Flyer's factory default code by going to File > Examples > Fuze > factory.
-Simply copy and past the code from Zubi Flyer's Zip.
-Library titled "Factory Default" into the Arduino IDE then click the "upload" button in the Arduino IDE.
-Once the Factory Install code is done uploading, disconnect Zubi Flyer from your computer and go play!
+Click the "upload" button in the Arduino IDE.
+Once the factory default code is done uploading, disconnect Zubi Flyer from your computer and go play!